manuelmreyna/inverse-river-transport/README.md

 The folder `data/` includes:
 1.  `antietam_creek_tracer_data.csv`, an example of input breakthrough curve data for the model (Nordin and Sabol 1979).
 Breakthrough curve data can be input to the model as downloaded from the TIERRAS dataset (Rodríguez et al., 2025), the example is given in the case the format is modified.
-2. `.npy` files of synthetic datasets of 10000 breakthrough curves
+2. `.npy` files of synthetic datasets of 10000 breakthrough curves.
-3. `estimated_parameters_breakthrough_curves.csv`, estimated parameters using refined DSTE-KL-PBI for 295 breakthrough curves from the TIERRAS dataset (with matching labels).

 ---